resoluteworks/invirt/docs/docs/framework/built-in-filters.md

 ## DontCacheErrors
 Disables caching for responses with HTTP error statuses.
 This is useful to prevent a client caching an error response when this would otherwise succeed in a typical scenario.
-By default, the filter only disables caching for `Status.NOT_FOUND` statuses.
+By default (no args), the filter only disables caching for `Status.NOT_FOUND` responses.

 ```kotlin
 val handler = DontCacheErrors(Status.NOT_FOUND, Status.INTERNAL_SERVER_ERROR)